cypress-io/cypress-documentation/source/guides/tooling/code-coverage.md

 }
 ```

 In your server, insert another middleware from `@cypress/code-coverage`.
-If you use Express.js server, include `middleware/express`:
+If you use an Express server, include `middleware/express`:

 ```javascript
 const express = require('express')